ibm-cloud-docs/cis/cis-cli-plugin.md

             - `type` : The type of edge IP configuration specified.
 Dynamically allocated edge IPs use range anycast IPs in accordance with the connectivity you specify.
 Valid value is `dynamic`.
             - `connectivity` : The IP versions supported for inbound connections on range anycast IPs.
 Valid values: `all`, `ipv4`, `ipv6`.
         - `tls`: The type of TLS termination associated with the application.
 Valid values are `off`, `flexible`, `full`, `strict`.
         - `traffic_type` : Determines how data travels from the edge to your origin.
-When set to `direct`, range will send traffic directly to your origin, and the application's type is derived from the protocol.
-When set to `http` or `https`, range will apply CIS's HTTP/HTTPS features as it sends traffic to your origin, and the application type matches this property exactly.
-Valid values are `direct`, `http`, `https`.
+When set to `direct`, range sends traffic directly to your origin, and the application's type is derived from the protocol.
+When set to `http` or `https`, range applies CIS's HTTP/HTTPS features as it sends traffic to your origin, and the application type matches this property exactly.
+Valid values are `direct`, `http`, and `https`.
 The default value is `direct`.

 Sample JSON data: